Last Updated on

-Traditionally, IRPR 117(1)(h) has been interpreted as stating that a Canadian may sponsor a relative only if they do not have any living spouses, children, or parents who they can sponsor.
+Traditionally, most people have interpreted Canadian immigration law as requiring that a Canadian may sponsor a relative only if they do not have any living spouses, children, or parents who they can sponsor.
 However, the Federal Court in Sendwa v.
-Canada (Citizenship and Immigration) has ruled that this is too restrictive.
-It has found that the stated that the purpose and intent of paragraph 117(1)(h) of the IRPR is “to favour persons who do not have relations in Canada and have no possibility to sponsor any relations under other provisions.”
-It went on to state:
+Canada (Citizenship and Immigration) ruled that this is too restrictive.
+The Federal Court found that the stated that the purpose and intent of paragraph 117(1)(h) of the IRPR is “to favour persons who do not have relations in Canada and have no possibility to sponsor any relations under other provisions.”
+The Court went on to state:

-In the present case, the IAD held that the Applicant’s application was rejected simply because her parents were alive.
-The IAD did not consider whether the Applicant would (even) be eligible (or in position) to sponsor her parents.
+In the present case, the Immigration Appeal Division held that the Applicant’s application was rejected simply because her parents were alive.
+The Immigration Appeal Division did not consider whether the Applicant would (even) be eligible (or in position) to sponsor her parents.
 As a result, the IAD’s decision is unreasonable.